FoodleBerlin/foodle/README.md

 - Apollo Client: Also used to query our Server (but will be removed soon since it does not offer the same type safety as Codegen hooks)
 - SCSS Modules: For component level styles
 - 7-1 SCSS Architecture: For global styles and utility classes

+### Deployment
+The client is currently as a next.js application deployed on vercel.
+The backend is deployed on heroku and the postgreSQL database is deployed to render.
+A continuous integration pipeline on the master branch is implemented with vercel.
+On every new pull request vercel provides a deployed preview for testing before merching to master.

 ### API Design